-Sara is a Human-Computer Interaction (HCI) researcher at Newcastle University, Open Lab.
-Her work centers around Ubiquitous Environments from the lens of Architecture and Interior Design.
+Sara is a researcher, designer and educator, her work spanning interaction design, interior design and physical computing.
+She is currently a PhD student and an HCI researcher at Open Lab, Newcastle University, where her work centers around Ubiquitous Environments from the lens of Architecture and Interior Design.

-Sara's current research is about novel interfaces that are soft, flexible and dynamic, with a particular focus on building OUI (Organic User Interfaces).
-So, she's interested in how we can embed interior spaces with interactivity using soft electronics and smart materials that are malleable, shape-changing or colour-changing.
-And studying how will people perceive, interact and live with dynamic interactive interior spaces.
+Sara's current research is about novel interfaces that are soft, flexible and dynamic, with a particular focus on building OUIs (Organic User Interfaces).
+She is interested in how we can embed interior spaces with interactivity using soft electronics, e-textiles and smart materials that are malleable, shape-changing or colour-changing.
+And studying how will people perceive, interact and live with interactive interior spaces.

 Her background including both a BSc in Computing and an MSc in OUI design from Helwan University, Egypt.
-Prior to joining Open Lab she worked as a Lecturer and module-leader of HCI at the MSA University, Egypt.
-Moreover, her professional experience includes 8 years in software industry as a software engineer and a web developer.
+Sara is also a Lecturer and Module-Leader of HCI at the MSA University, Egypt.
+Prior to that, her professional experience includes 8 years in the Software industry as a Sr. Software Engineer and a Web Developer.

 In her spare time, Sara enjoys acrylic and oil painting among other craft and `making' hobbies.